 Technology education and research cannot happen without state-of-the-art facilities.
-Indiana University Bloomington and the School of Informatics and Computing have made a substantial investment to provide students and faculty with the infrastructure, computing resources, and collaborative space to facilitate learning and inspire discovery.
+Indiana University Bloomington and the School of Informatics, Computing, and Engineering have made a substantial investment to provide students and faculty with the infrastructure, computing resources, and collaborative space to facilitate learning and inspire discovery.

 A Transformative New Building

 The explosive growth of the School over the past five years has put extreme pressure on the School's facilities.
 We seek to combine our units under one roof to provide a cohesive culture that enables the full integration of itscurricular and research program across computer science, informatics and information and library science, and intelligent systems engineering, and emphasizes a culture of innovation and entrepreneurship.
 This cohesion will be made possible with a new building.
 Learn more about Luddy Hall.